Selection Procedures in Competitive Admission: Proofs

 From \cref{prop_bertr}, it must be that firms' profits are zero.
-Take test $t$ and find $\alpha^*_\theta$ such that (Recall that if $\alpha(l)>0\Rightarrow \alpha(h)=1$.)
-Such $\alpha^*_\theta$ exists using the intermediate value theorem and let $x^*(\theta)$ be the corresponding cutoff in the modified test.
-Observe that The inequality is reversed for $\theta<0$.
-Moreover, there must be some types for whom the inequality is strict as $d\prec_a t$.
-This implies that if one of the firms deviates to $s'=(t,\alpha^*_0)$, they achieve strictly positive profits.
+Take test $t=\tau(\sigma^*,d)$ and for $\theta=0$, find the cutoff strategy $\alpha^*_\theta$ such that and let $x^*(\theta)$ be the corresponding cutoff in the modified test.
+Observe that where the inequality comes from the definition of accuracy (in \cref{app_prelim}) and the equality from the definition of $x^*(\theta)$.
+The inequality is reversed for $\theta<0$.
+Moreover, there must be some types for whom the inequality is strict as ${t'}\prec_a t$.
+This implies that if one of the firms deviates to $s=(t,\alpha^*_0)$, it achieves strictly positive profits, making them better off than in the candidate equilibrium.
+To see this formally, let $\Theta_s, \Theta_i,\Theta_{s'}$ be the set of types strictly preferring $s$, indifferent and strictly preferring $s'$.
+The profits following the deviation to $s$ are